 In October 2018, authorities demolished two Marian shrines, claiming the buildings had too many religious symbols.

-Repeatedly, clergy from the underground Church have been taken into communist detention centers for so-called "re-education."
+Repeatedly, clergy from the underground church have been take into communist detention centers for so-called re-education.

 Cardinal Joseph Zen of Hong Kong has been outspoken in criticizing the China-Vatican agreement.
 He said in 2018, "You're putting wolves before your flock, and they are going to make a massacre."